 With his debut novel, author Khaled Hosseini takes us to Afghanistan.
-An Afghanistan still untouched by the Taliban, where we weave through crowded streets, climb poplar trees, nibble on dried mulberries and walnuts and spend lazy holidays readings books with 12 year old Amir and his servant boy and best friend, Hassan.
+An Afghanistan that was still untouched by the Taliban, where we weave through crowded streets, climb poplar trees, nibble on dried mulberries and walnuts and spend lazy holidays readings books with 12-year-old Amir and his servant boy and best friend, Hassan.

 To gain the approval of his silently critical father, motherless- Amir is desperate to win a prestigious, local kite-flying tournament.
 Hassan loyally promises to help his friend, little knowing how this one day would change the course of both their lives forever.